THE HISTORY OF CSC

 2016-2018

-3. Attempts to seed regional groups around the country, NoCo, Washington DC Ohio Valley
+2. Attempts to seed regional groups around the country

-10. Judy, Gail, and Joran create a booth experience at the Parliament of the World’s Religions in Toronto, Nov.
+7. Sponsored a booth at the Parliament of the World’s Religions in Toronto, Nov.
 2018.
-Friends were made.
-Names were taken.

 LISTS